dennisobrien/missinglink-pytorch-tutorial1/docs/missinglink-pytorch-tutorial1.md

 // ...
 ```

-Now we need to initialize the MissingLink project so that we can have PyTorch call our server during the different stages of the experiment.
+Now we need to initialize the MissingLink project so that we can have PyTorch call the MissingLink server during the different stages of the experiment.

 <!--- TODO: Make sure it works without user id and project id / token) --->